 Social Influences

 Social factors heavily influence the initiation of methamphetamine use.
-Friends and sexual partners often introduce new users to meth, while curiosity, boredom, peer pressure, and the desire for weight loss also drive individuals to experiment with the drug.
+Friends and sexual partners introduce new users to meth, while curiosity, boredom, peer pressure, and the desire for weight loss also drive individuals to experiment with the drug.

 Effects on the Brain Physiology